-For details about the syntax of the EXECUTE FUNCTION and EXECUTE PROCEDURE statements, see the IBM Informix Guide to SOL: Syntax.
-For more information about creating UDRs, refer to Chapter 4, "Developing a User-Defined Routine "
+For details about the syntax of the EXECUTE FUNCTION and EXECUTE PROCEDURE statements, see the IBM Informix Guide to SQL: Syntax.
+For more information about creating UDRs, refer to Chapter 4, "Developing a User-Defined Routine," on page 4-1.